bertus37987/Ai-ML-journey/README.md

-# This Reposetory is not used anymore, but i still like my work to nn in week1&week2
+# This Reposetory is Closed

+**But is still like my work to neural networks from week1 and week2 !**